mathieualexhache/HID-Crescendo-Smartcard-Extractor/README.md

 ### Building and Running the Program:

 Once the program is compiled, the installation process will follow the default instructions provided earlier.
-Users can run the program either directly from the command line or via the generated installer, which will handle all dependencies and setup.

 ## Logs